 The mothers of the two older boys were single, and the third was, obviously, separated.
 None were in serious or steady relationships, altho the mother of the oldest boy was in a casual, infrequent dating relationship that was fairly separate from both home and work life.
 Neither of the older boys’ mothers detailed or demonstrated mental health or relational issues above and beyond adjustment-type anxieties and frustrations related to their difficulties with parenting in the 21st century and dealing with their exes.
 “Tiring” was a common complaint.

 The mother of the younger boy seemed to generate reactions from others outside her own family that suggested concerns and difficulties.
 Diagnostic hunches included the possibility of vulnerabilities hidden by strengths, and/or chaotic life management issues, and/or alcohol abuse.
-Substance abuse other seemed highly unlikely.
+Substance abuse seemed unlikely.
 Significant stress with her difficult marriage was clear.
 PTSD relative to the marriage could have explained uncertainty, vulnerability, and fright, but her problems seemed to go further.
 In the therapy of her son, she was dependable, responsible, prompt, participative, lucid, and unquestionably dedicated, but she may have struggled with being forthcoming.
 That could well have been a function of the divorce process or a guardian ad litem evaluation, but could also well have been broader in scope.
 She was in individual therapy herself.
 Her own therapist was approached with a release of information for consultation but did not respond.
 All in all, something was amiss.
-Her mother and sisters, who frequently visited from out of the country, provided substantial love and support for her, but also provided for the boy some structure, teaching, and shaping that helped enable him to become the leader among his peers that he appeared to be.
+Her mother and sisters provided substantial love and support for her, but also provided for the boy some structure, teaching, and shaping that helped enable him to become the leader among his peers that he appeared to be.

 Unlike the three fathers from the previous post who made no contact with me, the fathers in these three cases did so in unconventional ways.
 The encounters were brief.
 Where the mothers were generally seeking help for their children and for their own parenting, the contact purposes of the fathers were opaque.
 The fathers of the older two evidenced skepticism, if not disdain, about their sons being seen for therapy.
 What became clearer at the end of the process involving the younger boy’s father, who had initiated the therapy, was an apparent agenda that was separate from the therapy for his child.